mmariuzzo/test-java/docs/USAGE.md

 implementation group: 'it.spid.cie.oidc', name: 'it.spid.cie.oidc.starter.kit', version: 'xxx'
 ```

-Unfortunately, as stated in the [documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages), to use GitHub packages you have define GitHub repository in your `~/.m2/settings.xml` together with your credentials.
+Unfortunately, as stated in the [documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry#authenticating-to-github-packages), to use GitHub packages you have define GitHub repository in your `~/.m2/settings.xml` (or `settings.gradle`) together with your credentials.

 The "starter-kit" is a _backend_ library with few dependencies: